MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-service-sid.md

 To configure monitoring using Service Security Identifier, perform the following steps:

-1. Open the command prompt as administrator and run the following command:
+1. Open the command prompt as an administrator and run the following command:

     ```CMD
     sc sidtype HealthService unrestricted
     ```

-2. Restart the Health Service.
+2. Restart Health Service.

 3. Run command: